 - SMALL First aid kit, including tape (micropore, zinc oxide, flexible, or similar) plasters blister plasters small wound dressing (absorbent pad with a gauze bandage)

-For 2022 transfer of entries will be permitted up to and including 5th January 2022 after that, too late as we need to post the race numbers.
+For 2021 transfer of entries will be permitted up to and including 17 October 2021 after that, too late.

 How to transfer or edit your race entry